Ulrich-Tonmoy/cheat-sheets/web-dev.md

     - [Codux](https://www.codux.com/)
     - [Framer](https://www.framer.com/)
 26. #### Other Libraries
+    - [Haiku](https://www.reacthaiku.dev/) is a simple & lightweight React library with the goal of saving you time by offering a large collection of hooks & utilities that will help you get the job done faster & more efficiently!
     - [Xterm.js](https://github.com/xtermjs/xterm.js) Build terminals in the browser.
     - [mitosis](https://mitosis.builder.io/) Write components once, run everywhere.
     - [Storybook](https://storybook.js.org/) Build UIs without the grunt work.